|

 -

-Fluxes and heating rates can be calculated over sixteen contiguous
+Fluxes and heating rates can be calculated over sixteen contiguous bands in the

 -